The Nebraska legislative session only a few days left.

 LB 104 (Raybould) – Support – Adopt the Family Home Visitation Act – Amended into LD 22 and passed into law.
 See our letter of support here.

 LB 213 (Holdcroft) – Oppose – Require the State Board of Education to adopt academic content standards on human embryology under the science education standards.
-Advanced our of committee onto General File.
+Advanced out of committee onto General File.
 Read our letter of opposition here.

 LB 253 (Bostar) – Support – Provide for insurance and medicaid coverage of biomarker testing.
 Read our letter of support here.
 LB 253 advanced out of committee.